elastx/elx-docs/content/en/docs/dbaas/getting-started/DBaaS-guides.md

 1. Databases: Choose one of the available database types  (MariaDB, MySQL, PostgreSQL, Redis).
 If you opt for PostgreSQL, you will have the choice between major versions 11 and 14.

 2. Configuration: Add a name and optionally tags to easily categorize your datastore.
-Choose Multi-Primary or Primary / Replicas.
 For the Primary / Replica configuration, the options include, one primary node, one primary node with a single replica or one primary node with two replicas.

 3. Cloud service: Only one region, Continue.